israeldi/quantlab/_pages/bootcamp2019.md

 2. **Interview Questions**
   - Warm-up: individually, solve [interview problem 3.4](../files/quantTechnicalQuestions/quantTechnicalQuestions.pdf).
 Compare your answer with others.
   - Warm-up: In informal teams, work on [interview problem 8.12 (37 racehorses)](../files/quantTechnicalQuestions/quantTechnicalQuestions.pdf).
+  - Warm-up: [individually, solve interview problem 1.7](../files/quantTechnicalQuestions/quantTechnicalQuestions.pdf).
+Compare your answer with others.
+4. Complete 3-stock simulation.
 3. Class discussion: Russell 3000 covariance matrix.
 4. Back to modeling market risk.
+**Part 1**
-  Simulation of 3 stocks (AMZN, GOOG, and AAPL)
+  Simulation of 3 stocks (AMZN, GOOG, and AAPL) available for download from GitHub.
     - Create a CSV or tab-delimited file similar to your Amazon file, but add  columns for the closing prices of Google and Apple.
     - In Python, create a PriceSeries class.
     - In Python, figure out how to read the prices from your file, and create PriceSeries objects for each of the three stocks.
     - Modify your PriceSeries class so that it also caches the log returns.
     - Class discussion: How Monte Carlo (simulation of returns) is done using the RiskMetrics model.
     - Begin building simulation of the 3 stocks in Python.

-1. The Day 6 work (ThreeStockMonteCarlo) is available for download from GitHub.
-2. **Interview Questions**
-  - Warm=up: [individually, solve interview problem 1.7](../files/quantTechnicalQuestions/quantTechnicalQuestions.pdf).
-Compare your answer with others.
-4. Complete 3-stock simulation.
+**Part 2**
   - Python: Add log returns to price series.
   - Discussion: Multi-factor simulation, and EWMA.
   - Python: Create Scenario class that contains weights for returns.